 In 2018, the population of the Eastside Community Area was approximately 33,400 with 10,800 households.
-The area experienced a population loss between 2000 and 2010 but from 2010 to 2018 has increased by 2,300 residents, and households have grown by 0.9 percent.
+The area experienced a population loss between 2000 and 2010, but from 2010 to 2018 has increased by 2,300 residents and households have grown by 0.9%.

 The Eastside Area has the same proportion of family households as the city and is only slightly younger, on average, than the regional population.
-The average household size (3.04), however is greater than the city average of 2.71.
-The Eastside Area is more diverse than the region, having historically a higher than average concentration of African American residents and currently having a higher concentration of Hispanic residents.
+The average household size is 3.04, which is greater than the city average of 2.71.
+The Eastside Area is more diverse than the larger region, having historically a higher-than-average concentration of African American residents and currently having a higher concentration of Hispanic residents.

 The Eastside Area population has lower educational attainment than the San Antonio region's population overall.
-Of those aged 25 and older, 58% have less than a high school diploma and only 17% have an Associate's, Bachelor's, or Graduate/Professional degree.
-Average household income in the Eastside Area (\$38,600) is lower than the city's average of \$70,000.
+Of those aged 25 and older, 58% have less than a high school diploma and only 17% have an associate, bachelor's, or graduate/professional degree.
+Average household income in the Eastside Area is \$38,600, lower than the city's average of \$70,000.